VentGrey/Epitaph/README.md

 - @AethanFoot [leftwm-theme-dracula-rounded](https://github.com/AethanFoot/leftwm-theme-dracula-rounded) - No license as well.
 Author doesn't state permissions on code, will update as neccessary.

+### Lemonbar programs credits / licenses

+*All external programs retain their respective copyright notices*

+- Both `battery.rs` and `time.c` programs are written by me and you can use them under the terms of the GPL-v2 ONLY.
+- Both `wmdesk.c` and `wmtitle.c` are written by Christian Neukirchen and are licensed under the public domain.
+- The `cpu-usage.c` program is written by Cosmin Cojocar under the terms of the GPL version 2.
+- The `ram-usage.c` program was written by me and later improved by @Suavesito-Olimpiada, you can use it under the GPL-v2 or later.

 ## Wallpaper artists credit

 - Battery 0% was made by lowelllewolfe, please support her work by giving her a :heart: [here](https://www.instagram.com/lowelllewolfe/)
 - The Orchid wallpaper is a personal modification I made based on the "Orchid" album from the band *Opeth*

-- The "LeftWM" One Dark wallpaper is made by me, you can use it under the CC0 License (Public Domain).
+- All "LeftWM" / "LeftOWO" One Dark wallpaper were made by me, from scratch.
+You can use those under the CC0 License (Public Domain).

 ## Screenshots